chasebgale/chasegale.com/posts/src/Generating-Previews-of-User-Content-with-Puppeteer/post.md

 Imagine you have a situation in which your end-users can produce HTML - maybe not directly, maybe the HTML is generated from Markdown or some other source - but at the end of the workflow, you have markup.
 Also imagine users will have thier own libraries of markup and corresponding data and you will need to allow them to easily preview and browse thier collection (The floor is made of NDA lava) and you can start to see the use-case for static, pre-rendered previews.

 Fortunatley Google Cloud will make all of this very easy for us: serverless functions that support Puppeteer out-of-the-box and Firebase which will trigger said serverless functions effortlessly.
 Step 1, head over to https://console.firebase.google.com/ and create a new project.
 Fire up VSCode or your preferred IDE of choice and get into a new workspace.
-Install/setup dependencies, be sure to select both "hosting" and "functions" when prompted by firebase:

 ```bash
 npm i -g firebase-tools